LOCK-IN PROGRAM

 Lock-In system affects the recipients only

+in the areas of physician and pharmacy services.
 Providers other than physicians or pharmacists may provide the services,

 which they normally do for any eligible recipient.